squishedfox/supply-chain-logistics/_docs/analytics/README.md

 - What trends are presented over periods of time?

 These are not total comprehensive list of questions but commonly most used.

+## Item Insights

+- Retailer Reports - How often are attributes being exportinging?
+- Valid Items - Are all items appropretely setup and described for consumers?
+Are there details missing?
+- Total Items with Errors -